-- 151. Tenderers whose proposals meet the minimum cumulative score of 45 points in Phase II of the technical evaluation will be required to make an oral presentation. - 152.
-As part of the oral evaluation processes, Tenderers will be asked to: - Describe their experience in building and operating registries or similar systems, including working with sub-contractors where relevant. - Describe the top 3 possible challenges with building and implementing a fully operational MAC registry and possible solutions to handle such challenges. - Describe the measures that will be taken to ensure reliability of the solution (trust in the data, information security, and system availability). - Describe how they will you ensure the MAC registry personnel can operate this system long after the Contractor leaves in terms of long-term sustainability.
+- 153. Tenderers whose proposals meet the minimum cumulative score of 45 points in Phase II of the technical evaluation will be required to make an oral presentation. - 154.
+As part of the oral evaluation processes, tenderers will be asked to: - Describe their experience in building and operating registries or similar systems, including working with sub-contractors where relevant. - Describe the top 3 possible challenges with building and implementing a fully operational MAC registry and possible solutions to handle such challenges. - Describe the measures that will be taken to ensure reliability of the solution (trust in the data, information security, and system availability). - Describe how they will ensure the long-term sustainability of the MAC registry.